COPS-IITBHU/telegram-bots/README.md

 #### Go to your vercel dashboard and set the env variable
 - Set an env variable with key `LUCY_BOT_TOKEN` equal to your bot token.

+**NOTE** - You may need to deploy your bot again after setting the env variables.

 #### Setup Webhooks
 You need to setup webhooks so that every update could be sent to that url as a post request.
 You can do that by this query.